-Most of this section is applicable only to source code that is being checked by a checker.
-When the compiler reads a .class file that was checked by a checker, the .class file contains the explicit or defaulted annotations from the source code and no defaulting is necessary.
-When the compiler reads a .class file that was not checked by a checker, the .class file contains only explicit annotations and defaulting might be necessary; see Section 25.3.5 for these rules.
+(Most of this section is applicable only to source code that is being checked by a checker.
+This paragraph and Section 25.3.5 are about reading an already-compiled class file (say, A.class).
+If the checker ran during the compilation that created A.class, then A.class contains the explicit or defaulted annotations from the source code and no defaulting is necessary.
+If the checker did not run during the compilation that created A.class, then A.class file contains only explicit annotations and defaulting might be necessary; see Section 25.3.5 for these rules.)